rezaahmadzadeh/TLGC/README.md

 ## Summary ##

 This package uses Differential Geometry to encode the given set of demonstrations to learn a model for the demonstrated skill.
 The model is constructed as a Generalized Cylinder (GC).
 The algorithm can also reproduce new trajectories from any initial pose inside the Generalized Cylinder.
 The reproduced trajectories preserve the main features of the demonstrated skill.
+For more detail, see the reference section.

 ## Results ##